lollcat/se3-augmented-coupling-flows/README.md

 # TODO:
+    - Passing both the node and edge 0e part into a MLP seems to make sense?
+    - Add non-equivariant flow.
     - Move shift to come before scale.
     - Add small identity to basis vectors.
     - Think of initialisation for Egnn that encourages random vectors of reasonable magnitude